danlee0528/CMPT459-DataMiningProject/Part 3. Extract features from images.md

 The cvObjParser.py file takes two arguments, one for image output, and the other for the folder containing all the images for a listing.

 At a high level, we believed a staged listing (one with furniture) will make a listing feel more 'homely' and increase iterest, along with having plants, more images, and high contrast values.
 We infer high contrast means images have been post-processed, and will be more appealing.
+We also infer having more images than less images will create more interest.

 The script uses a pre-compiled computer vision model from a python library.
 The script will find  furniture, appliances, and plants.
 The script will also extract contrast values, calculating the constrast average and count the number of images.